ByteAcademyIn/Bytedev/README.md

 The following table suggests the Bytedev modules to be completed for the corresponding course tracks.

-# Course Track                                  Bytedev Modules
+# Bytedev Modules to be completed based on Specific Course Track

-Full Stack Web Development in Python            1.
-Python
+# Full Stack Web Development in Python
+    1. Python
     2. Javascript

+# Data Science
-Data Science                                    1.
-Python
+    1. Python
     2. Javascript
     3. Math for Data Science
     4. Data Science Foundations

+# FinTech
-FinTech                                         1.
-Python
+    1. Python
     2. Javascript
     3. FinTech Introduction
     4. Quant Algos